eth-easl/dandelion/README.md

 The server module currently assumes only computation and one communication engine feature to be enabled, but should be fixed in the future.

 Feature flags for computation engines:
-- `cheri` for enabling cheri backed isolation
+- `cheri` for enabling cheri backed isolation, requires a cheri capable compiler and hardware to run it.
+- `kvm` for enabling kvm backed isolation, requires KVM module installed and user to have permissions to access `/dev/kvm`
 - `mmu` for enabling process based isolation
 - `wasm` for enabling rwasm based isolation